embedded-office/canopen-stack/docs/_api_network/co-nmt-get-mode.md

 - `>0` : current NMT mode
 - `=0` : an error is detected

-### Example
+## Example

-The following example shows how to perform operations only in operational mode of the CANopen node AppNode:
+The following example shows how to perform operations only in the operational mode of the CANopen node AppNode:

 ```c
     CO_MODE mode;